 Upping the tempo and rumble, ‘Desolation Row’ and its beautifully haunting tones saw brass and strings of both the real and synthetic variety combining for a wonderful uplifting quality despite the inherent melancholy.

 There was then a surprise when Hannah announced she was going to perform a music box assisted cover of THE BLUE NILE’s Paul Buchanan from his recent ‘Mid Air’ solo opus.
 But tied to her synth duties, she invited a member of the audience to join her.
-The lucky volunteer operating this hand driven antique sequencer was Lindon Lait of A PINT OF CURRY and together, they produced a rather lovely electro acoustic take of an already beautiful song.
+Together, they produced a rather lovely electro acoustic take of an already beautiful song.
 It is slated to be included on her next album.
 ‘Baucis’ from the ‘Nailhouse’ EP stirred proceedings slightly after the sedate atmospheres of ‘Cars In The Garden’ with its expletive laden first verse but the best was yet to come.

 So with its thoughtful use of synths and loop pedals, ‘Fabricstate’ the song went and stole the show.
 A subtle understated number in its first half, the song was bolstered by an unexpected but amazing whirring solo on a DS Mopho x4 as things built to a percussive climax with clusters of accompaniment from the various loops.
 It was a suitably climatic ending to a fine, captivating performance.

-The ‘Fabricstate’ collection is without doubt, HANNAH PEEL’s best solo work yet.
+The ‘Fabricstate’ collection is without doubt, Hannah Peel’s best solo work yet.
 A fine example of what happens when the warmth of the synthesizer is exploited and coupled with a classically trained background, the hybrid style has resulted in a quietly subversive organic and technological fusion.
 Based on the evidence of tonight’s showcase, her second album is going to be a fascinating listen.
-The Electricity Club for one, cannot wait.

 The ‘Fabricstate’ EP is available as a 10” vinyl and download via My Own Pleasure